stephentriphahn/record-clj/captainslog.md

  decided to have the main function read the files and output all 3 views of the data, and then start the web server.
 This logic should be easy to change later.

+ #### Day 3

+ Realizing that I need a uniform way of validating input files/lines that the REST api and the CLI can both use.
+Things break, for example, if one of the lines in a file does not contain all fields.
+Zipmap will not cleanly associate the fields with the values, leading to an unparsable birthdate, and NPEs.
+I think in some cases it is reasonable to fail (user error in the file creation) but we need to fail gracefully and relay a helpful message to the user.